marcy2011/Rena-Arcade/README.md

 # See the entire site at https://renaarcade.altervista.org.
 # Download the app at https://renaarcade.altervista.org/download.html or at https://renastore.altervista.org/rena-arcades.html.

+The former Game Cloud Services has been part of Rena since March 10, 2024, and has been rebranded as Rena Arcades since April 2, 2024

 <a href="https://renastore.altervista.org/rena-arcades.html">
     <img src="https://renadeveloper.altervista.org/downloadrs.png" alt="Download On The Rena Store" width="200">
 </a>